carlosfranzreb/ravas/README.md

 RAVAS can also be used to anonymize videos, emulating the real-time scenario, to perform experiments.
 We built this at [DFKI](https://www.dfki.de/web) for the [AnonymPrevent](https://www.tu.berlin/en/qu/research/current-past-projects/laufende-projekte/anonymprevent) and [VERANDA](https://www.tu.berlin/en/qu/research/current-past-projects/laufende-projekte/veranda) research projects.

+You can read more technical details in [this blog post](https://carlosfranzreb.github.io/ravas).

 https://github.com/user-attachments/assets/9f7c5801-3a06-4852-a818-059c51e61592

 ## Contributors